Julien-R44/pino-loki/README.md

 Defaults to `false`.
 As documented in the [Loki documentation](https://grafana.com/docs/loki/latest/query/log_queries/#json), Loki JSON parser will skip arrays.
 Setting this options to `true` will convert arrays to object with index as key.
 For example, `["foo", "bar"]` will be converted to `{ "0": "foo", "1": "bar" }`.

+#### `messageBuilder`

+A function that takes a log object and returns a string.
+This can be used to customize the message sent to Loki.
+Defaults to JSON string of `log` object.

+#### `labelsBuilder`

+A function that takes a log object and returns an object.
+This can be used to customize the properties sent to Loki.
+Defaults to `labels` and copied `propsToLabels`.

 ## CLI usage
 ```shell
 npm install -g pino-loki